Skip to content

 • Intimacy or sex has flattened and neither of you knows how to reopen it

-• Trust is shaken — after infidelity, a big lie, a long avoidance
+• Trust is shaken after infidelity, a big lie, or a long avoidance

-• You're LGBTQ+, non-monogamous, polyamorous, kink-involved — and tired of educating your therapist
+• You're LGBTQ+, non-monogamous, polyamorous, or kink-involved, and tired of educating your therapist

 • One of you is thinking about leaving and isn't sure